60-year old Thavri Bai is a dynamic lady. Why?

 The eldest, Kalpana loved studying and is currently in Class 9.
 Unfortunately, Heena, the middle-child, dropped out of school after Class 6.
 Heena felt that most of her peers were thinking about marriage and spent their time doing household chores.
 Heena didn’t want to be the odd one out.
 Despite Thavri trying to explain to her that it’s important that she continue to study, Heena didn’t change her mind about going to school.

 During our door-to-door survey, the Educate Girls’ team met Heena and Thavri Bai.
 After some regular counselling from the team, Heena was convinced and then re-enrolled.

-Heena goes to school regularly now.
-Her elder sister Kalpana helps her in studying whenever she can.
-Thavri wants her granddaughters to study well and have a great career so that they can step out of the cycle of poverty.
-Heena too says she is inspired to become a nurse as there is no hospital in her village.
+Heena now goes to school regularly and says that she is inspired to become a nurse as there is no hospital in her village.

 “I regret not allowing my daughter to study more.
 Perhaps her life would be very different if I had.
 That is why it really matters that my granddaughters get educated.
 I want them to step out of a life of poverty and discrimination.” ~Thavri Bai

 A person who is willing to accept their past mistakes and learn from them is truly a strong role model.
 If you’ve been inspired personally by strong role-models, like Thavri Bai, let us know in the comments section below.